Skip to content

 Talk to your contractor and discuss the timeline of building the home and if other factors could slow down the job.

-One of the biggest challenges facing construction projects right now is a shortage of materials.
+One of the biggest challenges facing construction projects is a material shortage.

-According to a May 2021 survey by the National Association of Home Builders, more than 90% of builders have encountered shortages of appliances, lumber and oriented strand board, a type of engineered wood used in flooring, walls and more.
+According to a May 2021 survey by the National Association of Home Builders, more than 90% of builders have encountered shortages of appliances, lumber, and oriented strand board, engineered wood used in flooring, walls, and more.

 Other essential materials have been hard to find: 87 percent of builders had issues getting windows and doors.